-- Clear conditions over the open ocean should set altitude at 300-450m; and - Clear conditions close to shore, 120-150m assuming no restrictions.
+- clear conditions over the open ocean should set altitude at 300-450 m; - clear conditions close to shore, 120-150 m assuming no restrictions.

 The surveys will continue until the termination criteria are reached.
 The control agencies IMT will be responsible for flight timetabling and flight paths.